Hannahllmm/8-Week-SQL-Challenge/Case Study #3: Foodie-Fi/Solution.md

 | 16          | 1       | 2020-09-07T00:00:00.000Z |
 | 16          | 1       | 2020-10-07T00:00:00.000Z |

 Here we again used a similar method to case 1, we used GENERATE_SERIES  and INTERVAL to calculate the dates of payment.
-We minused 1 from the month_diff because we don't need the month that the upgrade happened as payments are calculated differently and will be covered later.
+We subtracted 1 from the month_diff because we don't need the month that the upgrade happened as payments are calculated differently and will be covered later.

 ### Case 4: Pro monthly customers upgrading to pro annual plans
-Again we use the same sort of logic.
+Again, we use the same sort of logic.
 We want to generate the dates that the user paid for a pro monthly subscription before they upgraded to an annual plan.
 ```sql
 WITH lead_plans AS (
 SELECT